Before you travel (everybody should read this!)

 This page contains the following information:

-- Beware of trafficking operations and people charging a lot of money to take you to Canada
+- Beware of smuggling operations and people charging a lot of money to take you to Canada

 - Keeping warm in spring, autumn and winter